 - H.J.Res.
 436 (102nd): Designating June 19, 1992, as “National Baseball Day”.

 View All » (including bills from previous years)

 From Jan 1979 to Oct 1992, Guarini missed 387 of 6,645 roll call votes, which is 5.8%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+This is on par with the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|